jotieno/Elk-Stack-Deployment/README.md

 ![Network Diagram](https://github.com/jotieno/Elk-Stack-Deployment/blob/main/Images/Project1-NetworkDiagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the pentest.yml file (dvwa) may be used to install only certain pieces of it, such as DVWA.
+Alternatively, select portions of the install-dvwa.yml file may be used to install only certain pieces of it, such as DVWA.

- Filebeat-Playbook.yml

 This document contains the following details:
 - Description of the Topology